 What research methods skills have you acquired, either as part of a formal research training degree or in other forms?
-List content from your previous or current degree programme as relevant. comp t research and methods training are you planning (or required to blete) over the coming year?
-Are there specific skills you think will need help with, or that you would like to develop further?
-7. ETHICS AND RESEARCH INTEGRITY What, if any, training have you received on research ethics, research integrity and/or fieldwork risk assessments? it ethical and safety issues will your research raise?
-What skills or ing might you need?
-8. FIELDWORK t ethical and safety issues will your fieldwork raise?
-What skills raining might you need?
-9. FUNDING, RESEARCH LEADERSHIP & PROJECT PL ANN ING Have you applied for small grants, fellowships or other funding? (e.g. equipment grants, conference travel, early career fellowships)?
+List content from your previous or current degree programme as relevant.
+What research and methods training are you planning (or required to complete) over the coming year?
+Are there specific skills you think you will need help with, or that you would like to develop further?
+7. ETHICS AND RESEARCH INTEGRITY What, if any, training have you received on research ethics, research integrity and/or fieldwork risk assessments?
+What ethical and safety issues will your research raise?
+What skills or training might you need?
+8. FIELDWORK To date, have you carried out any fieldwork?
+Have you received training on safety in fieldwork and risk assessments?
+What ethical and safety issues will your fieldwork raise?
+What skills or training might you need?
+9. FUNDING, RESEARCH LEADERSHIP & PROJECT PLANNING Have you applied for small grants, fellowships or other funding? (e.g. equipment grants, conference travel, early career fellowships)?
 Have you organised seminars/conferences or edited journals?
-Have you designed or managed projects outside of your DPhil?
-What opportunities do you plan to gain in these areas during this year and throughout your DPhil?
-Do you have ideas for new research initiatives or collaborations?
-What skills or training might you need?
+Have you designed managed projects outside of your DPhil? · · · · · · · · · · · · · · · · · · ·